-The City of Fairfield strongly supports the application of Medical Dispensary in the City of Fairfield.
-The proposed site will be We believe this business will provide a valuable benefit to our citizens and surrounding areas.
+The City of Fairfield strongly supports the application of Justice Cannabis Alabama LLC to open a Medical Dispensary in the City of Fairfield.
+The proposed site will be 7195 Aaron Aronov Drive, Fairfield, AL 35064.
+We believe this business will provide a valuable benefit to our citizens and surrounding areas.

 Our city would benefit from the jobs this business would bring.
-We intend to work with in issuing all the proper permits and licenses with the hopes that this business will be successful.
+We intend to work with Justice Cannabis Alabama LLC in issuing all the proper permits and licenses with the hopes that this business will be successful.
 Thank you for your consideration, and please feel free to contact us if you have any further questions.